 Financial Planning: Along with understanding the debts and assets, it is important to consider the financial impact the divorce may have on your day to day living and your future retirement.
 It may be wise to avoid large purchases in the months following your divorce in order to gain a handle on the financial reality of your new life.
 Financial planning can help prevent a lot of unforeseen stresses.

-This blog includes just some of the points of interest that should be addressed during a divorce, and an experienced attorney can help you navigate the procedure carefully and responsibly.
+This blog includes just some of the points of interest that should be addressed during a divorce, and an attorney experienced in their knowledge of Virginia divorce laws can help you navigate the procedure carefully and responsibly.
 If you have any questions about divorce, please contact us.

 Visit these links for related information: